What We Do

-What is the current status of a stock relative to established targets? (e.g. Is the stock experiencing over fishing or is it over fished?
-Is a marine mammal stock depleted?)
+- What is the current status of a stock relative to established targets? (e.g. Is the stock experiencing overfishing or is it overfished?

 Answers to these questions help managers make the best decisions to ensure sustainable fisheries, healthy ecosystems, and productive coastal communities.
 NOAA Fisheries’ scientists work with other scientists, fishermen, resource managers and others from around the country and world to ensure NOAA stock assessments represent the best science information available.

-Scientists from the Sustainable Fisheries Division also conduct innovative research throughout the Gulf of Mexico, the U.S. Caribbean and the Atlantic Ocean to better achieve NOAA strategic objectives, such as:
+Scientists from the Sustainable Fisheries Division also conduct innovative research to better achieve NOAA strategic objectives, such as: